dalesgit/logseq-sd/pages/SD training Feb 13.md

 			- "Don't tell me about your addiction, tell me about your pain." i.e. honor the pain order to discover new ways for the part to get what it needs
 			- in family therapy people didn't get well.
 But they talked about all these "parts".
 [This was the origin of Schwartz's theory.]
 		- These feels a lot like LS's strategies with me.
 			- notice the things that trigger us. e.g. looking at Trump why trigger?
-My need to control
+My need to control, bully?
+			- The self has a